alexei379/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in lines #TBD through #TBD of the file called `TBD.py`
+The code for this step is contained in function `get_hog_features` of the file called `image_features.py`.
+This function is called from `single_image_features` function to build a HOG feature vector from all color channels and stack them together with color spatial binning and histogram.
+I call `single_image_features` from `extract_features` function, that iterates over the list of training images and returns collection of feature vectors.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: